 This charming neighborhood was developed in the 1970s and is one of the most affordable districts in Colorado Springs, especially if you’re looking for a bit a land.
 Most of the homes are zoned for horses and many feature over an acre of land.

 Black Forest is great for those looking for a bit more land.
-Most homes are built on at least one acre but five acres of property is very common, which make it a perfect area to own horses.
+Most homes are built on at least one acre but five acres of property is very common and this makes it a perfect area to own horses.
 If you have ample planning time, it’s also a good area to consider buying land and building a custom home.

 Whether raising a family is a plan for the future or the whole family is making the move, Black Forest is a great place to be.
 The woodsy area makes it a perfect place for children to grow up outdoors and there are endless activities and attractions.
-Nearby, take advantage of all the the big-cities amenities from restaurants, movie theaters and shopping, while the Black Forest area allows for retreat from that fast-paced lifestyle.
+You can take advantage of all the the big-cities amenities from restaurants, movie theaters and shopping that are nearby, while the Black Forest area allows for retreat from that fast-paced lifestyle.

-Whether a PCS order has you packing or it’s just time for a change in scenery, one thing is certain, everyone will feel at home in these great Colorado Springs neighborhoods.
-Contact our experts when your ready to find the perfect home for you, your family, and the furry friends, too!
+Whether a PCS order has you packing or it’s just time for a change in scenery, one thing is certain: everyone will feel at home in these great Colorado Springs neighborhoods.
+Contact our experts when you’re ready to find the perfect home for you, your family, and the furry friends, too!